rizjoj/trust-notifier/README.md

 Mostly, the server instances have a status of 'OK'.
 This makes it hard to see the email notification in action.

-To simulate a change in status and the sending of an email notification do the following:
+To simulate a change in status and the sending of an email notification do the following:<a name="updateserverstatus"></a>
 - Go to the subscribers page: [http://localhost:8080/subscribers](http://localhost:8080/subscribers).
   <br/>Add or update a subscriber.
 Make a note of the server(s) that subscriber subscribes to.